rebekahrudd/gatorgrade-examination-example-solution/README.md

 - [X] Frequently use Git to `commit` and `push` your work to the repository
 - [X] Adhere to all of the restrictions and regulations stated in this document

-🚧 I adhered to the Allegheny College Honor Code while completing this examination.
-✨ I adhered to the Allegheny College Honor Code while completing this examination.
 I adhered to the Allegheny College Honor Code while completing this examination.

-## 😁 Note: Student Name
+I adhered to the Allegheny College Honor Code while completing this examination.
+I adhered to the Allegheny College Honor Code while completing this examination.

 ## Note: Student Name

-Note: You must delete `Student Name` and add your name to the subsection header

-## 🚧 Honor Code
 ## Honor Code

-## 🌟 Re-type the sentence
 ## Re-type the sentence